EGA-archive/LocalEGA-distribution/README.md

 * the [PAM modules](src/pam) (to create the user's homedirectory and automount its file system)
 * [patch and deploy the SFTP server](src/openssh)

+Once installed, you can extend the Vault database with [functions used by the file system](db).
+They allow the fuse filesystem to be smaller, as most string manipulation are done in the Postgres database itself.